Command Menu

 Why Reflex

-"It'll be easy," the docs said.
-"Reflex is just Python," the GitHub readme said.
-"You won't even need to touch JavaScript," tech Twitter said.
+"Reflex is just Python."
+That's what the GitHub readme said.
+"You won't even need to touch JavaScript," tech Twitter added, with the confidence of someone who has never actually shipped this.

-Narrator: It was not easy, it was not just Python, and the JavaScript simply hid in the shadows, waiting.
+Narrator: It was not just Python.
+The JavaScript simply hid in the shadows and waited.

 What I Expected